 “It was one set cost across the board,” Cassano said.
 “I wonder if that is why we didn’t have the enrollment.”

 With GradGuard, families are able to select the coverage they need for tuition, room and board, and academic fees.
 Whether it’s $2500 or $40,000 per term, it’s customizable.

 “It put the power of the insurance in the hands of the family,” Cassano said.

 She describes GradGuard as a better fit for the university, especially now that the program is integrated into the billing process.

 Many colleges and universities often experience a transformation to their refund and withdrawal processes after they partner with GradGuard.
 Refund petitions or appeal committees become a thing of the past while utilizing an embedded consent manager for tuition refund schedules and policies.
 This ensures students and families who don’t opt for tuition protection through GradGuard are made aware of dates and policies related to withdrawals and refunds.

-A refund appeals group meets to discuss rare, but possible exceptions to the university’s refund policy for withdrawals.
+A refund appeals group meets to discuss rare but possible exceptions to the university’s refund policy for withdrawals.
 Medical withdrawals are not looked at by the appeals group due to their specific nature.
-Tuition insurance allows for some leeway with medical withdrawals where Miami previously couldn’t provide refunds at all, according to Cassano.
+Tuition insurance allows for some leeway with medical withdrawals whereas Miami previously couldn’t provide refunds at all, according to Cassano.